GenAI Certificate Program for Faculty & Staff

 (1 hour)

-(Required for certificate)
+(Required for faculty and staff)

 Join us for an informative session on ChatGPT and Perplexity!
 In this class, you will learn how to use these tools to support teaching and learning, explore their pros and cons, and gain a foundational understanding of their capabilities.
 Perfect for those new to these GenAI tools, this session will enhance your knowledge and confidence in utilizing AI for educational purposes.